goto-developers/call-events-report-demo/README.md

 ## How to run this demo

+### Prerequisites

+#### OAuth Client

+You will need an OAuth client for the app (refer to the [OAuth Clients documentation](https://developer.goto.com/guides/Authentication/04_HOW_accessTokenNodeJS/) to create one) with a redirect URI set to: `http://127.0.0.1:12021/app/redirect`

+#### Environment variables

-You will need create a `.env` configuration file with the following content
+You will need to create a `.env` configuration file with the following content:

 ```
 OAUTH_CLIENT_ID=<your_client_id>